Magneticraft-Team/Magneticraft/src/main/resources/assets/magneticraft/guide/en_us/5-computers.md

 # Computers

+if you are a noob at computers check out the quick [FAQ](computer/0-noobs.md).

-there are computers and mining robots (more types are planned) The computer is an emulator of a MIPS R3000 processor.
+There are computers and mining robots (more types are planned) The computer is an emulator of a MIPS R3000 processor.

 The specs of the computer are: